stephanos/blog/content/rewire-elixir-dependency-injection.md

 As far as I know, the only situation where you cannot use `rewire` to inject your dependencies is when you are dealing with a process that has been started _before_ your test.

 Take for example a [Phoenix](https://www.phoenixframework.org/) controller test.
-Since you'll be writing tests against the server (using `ConnCase`), any dependency in the controller cannot be rewired after the fact.
+Since you'll be writing tests against the server (using `ConnCase`), a dependency in the controller cannot be rewired after the fact.

 ## La Fin